Type Alias RecordMapper<R, U, D>

 } satisfies RecordMapper<typeof my_stats_v1>

-now, for an example that uses the D default type generic parameter (3rd parameter):
+now, for an example that uses the optional generic type parameter D (3rd parameter) for declaring the default output type:

 const now_i_know_my = { a: 1, b: 2, c: 3, s: "nein" }